WeDemCowards/dotfiles/README.md

 If for some reason you want to use them, here's the software they are for:
 - neovim
 - i3
+- i3status
 - picom
 - rxvt
 - zsh
+- XOrg

+Some of these files are very close to the default.
 There are some references to scripts that are not included in this repository, and filepaths to specific home folders.

 ## To do: